rsommerard/hostview-upload/README.md

 TODO: figure out how to do dynamic scaling (docker-compose set scale) with nginx, the current setup is a bit manual (with each worker container being configured in the prod.yml and in the nginx conf).

-TODO: log rotation within the containers.
+TODO: log rotation (nginx) within the containers.

 ### With PM2

 The current deployment on muse.inria.fr does not use Docker as the logging needs to be implemented.

 The upload app is installed to /home/nodeapp/apps/hostviewupload.
 The app is managed with [PM2](https://github.com/Unitech/pm2) that takes care of running a cluster of instances + load balancing.
 To start, run:

     sudo -u nodeapp pm2 start processes.json